 After discovering a word that might have existed in the Indo-European, linguists compared how its pronunciations changed from language to language.
-For example, sound [k] changed to [h] from Latin to Germanic, and the Latin word casa transformed into the English house.
-With hints like that, linguists could undo the sound changes and trace the original pronunciation.
+For example, sound [k] changes to [h] from Latin to Germanic, and the Latin word casa transforms into the English house while the French word cœur transforms into the English heart.* With hints like that, linguists could undo the sound changes and trace the original pronunciation.
 In several thousand years, most words change beyond recognition, like the word wheel, which initially might have sounded “kʷékʷlos.”
 But there were some remarkable exceptions—like the timeless lox.

 The family tree of the Indo-European languages sprawls across Eurasia, including such different species as English and Tocharian B, an extinct language once spoken on the territory of Xinjiang in modern China.
 In Tocharian B, the word for “fish/salmon” is laks, similar to German lachs, and Icelandic lax—the only ancestor all these languages share is the Proto-Indo-European.
 In Russian, Czech, Croatian, Macedonian, and Latvian, the [k] sound changed to [s,] resulting in the word losos.